 Bouldering is climbing without a rope either in halls or on boulders.
-You will always find yourself at a jump height.
+You will always find yourself at a jumping height.
 The challenge doesn’t involve getting as high as you can, but rather developing your own technique.
 Climbing halls often have entire bouldering areas.

-As soon as winter sets in and freezes SalzburgerLand’s waterfalls with its ice-cold temperatures, and causes majestic icicles to form, the crampons are strapped on and the ice picks flourished.
+As soon as winter sets in and freezes SalzburgerLand’s waterfalls with its ice-cold temperatures, causing majestic icicles to form, the crampons are strapped on and the ice picks flourished.
 The search for new challenges in winter drives many climbing aficionados to try their hand at ice climbing: scaling frozen waterfalls and oversized icicles on chosen routes.
 Strongholds for this sport are the Kolm Saigurn Ice Arena, Kruml Falls, the Bodenhaus waterfall, Frohn waterfall in the Rauris Valley, the Grünsee waterfalls in Uttendorf/Weisssee and the Sigmund-Thun Gorge in Kaprun.

 Weissbach bei Lofer, Saalachtal.
 The next Ice Age is certain to arrive.
 At minus 13° C, Mother Nature reveals her full beauty.
-The experienced ice climber knows that every step, every ice screw must be anchored perfectly in the ice fall.
+The experienced ice climber knows that every step, every ice screw must be anchored perfectly in the icefall.

 Climber’s paradise in the Steinberge Mountain Sport Region